zheng0504/zheng0504/README.md

-👋 Hi, I’m @zheng0504, real name: “Life’s Grief Flows East Like a River” (yeah, I named myself—poetic vibes included 😂).
+👋 Hi, I’m @zheng0504.
+My username is inspired by the line:

-👀 Scored 95 in politics on the Chinese college entrance exam and once dreamed of getting into the University of Chinese Academy of Social Sciences.
-Life had other plans, but that obsession with figuring out how the world works?
-Still here.
+“Endless is sorrow; in life, sorrow flows east like the river.”

-🌱 Currently juggling new interests and learning how to keep both ideals and reality in a firm grip ✊.
+The river never stops, nor do the questions and regrets we carry.
+Yes, I named myself—with a touch of poetry, and a trace of reflection.

-💞️ Collaboration?
-Depends on fate—and whether I’m awake or just staring at the ceiling.
+👀 I scored 95 in politics on China’s college entrance exam, and once dreamed of entering the University of Chinese Academy of Social Sciences.
+Life had other plans, but my desire to understand how the world works remains unchanged.

-📫 Reach me: comments or DMs are fine.
-Replies may vary depending on my mood for the day 😄.
+🌱 These days, I’m exploring new interests and learning how to hold on to both ideals and reality—firmly, and without letting either slip.

-⚡ Fun fact: I once had a perfectly organized life plan… then realized life is basically one big shuffle playlist.
+⚡ A quiet fact: I once wrote out a perfectly structured life plan.
+But in the end, life turned out to be more like a playlist on shuffle—unpredictable, yet somehow with its own rhythm.